Easy To Make Patriotic Tablescape: Simple DIY Ideas

 Welcome to our Patriotic Tablescape Blog Hop.
-Today I’m sharing how to make a cheap & easy patriotic table using scrap fabrics, thrift store finds and inexpensive items you have on hand.
+Today, I’m sharing how to make a cheap and easy patriotic Fourth of July table using scrap fabrics, thrift store finds, and inexpensive items you have on hand.

 It all began with scrap fabric.
-I’m sharing how one thing leads to another and before you know it, you have a Made Easy Patriotic Tablescape.
-By using scrap fabrics, inexpensive table accessories and items you have on hand, you can use these handmade tips to create a fun and inspiring Fourth of July Table.
+I’m sharing how one thing leads to another, and before you know it, you have a Made Easy Patriotic Tablescape.
+Using scrap fabrics, inexpensive table accessories, and items on hand, you can use these handmade tips to create a fun and inspiring Fourth of July Table.

-Since I’m loving our new greenhouse so much, I decided it would be fun to celebrate the Fourth of July by creating a Easy Patriotic Tablescape on the center table.
+Since I love our new greenhouse so much, I decided it would be fun to celebrate the Fourth of July by creating an Easy Patriotic Tablescape on the center table.

-However, you know I had to style the whole greenhouse because that’s just what I love to do.
+However, I had to style the whole greenhouse because that’s what I love to do.

 You will see how this potting table was built here.
-Today it is styled with a drying rack from Vintage Cottage, a vintage tool box and a handmade cloche.
+Today, it is styled with a drying rack, a vintage toolbox, and a handmade cloche.

 How the Made Easy Patriotic Tablescape Began

-The table runner was one that I had purchased a few years ago and I wanted some napkins that would coordinate with the runner.
-However, my search was not successful and as often happens, I decided to make them myself.
+I purchased the table runner a few years ago and wanted napkins that would coordinate with it.
+However, my search was not successful, so I decided to make them myself.

-Having a lot of scrape ticking fabric came in handy to make these fun Patriotic Napkins and to create whimsical chandelier decor.
+Having a lot of scrap-ticking fabric came in handy when making these fun Patriotic Napkins and creating whimsical chandelier decor.

 The pocket on the DIY Patriotic Napkins is perfect for holding the silverware.